-Delegate.
-You can't do everything yourself, so don't try.
-Get other family members and friends involved in caregiving.
-Ask for help with specific things.
+Be specific about what you need.
 Have your brother do a round of grocery shopping.
-See if a neighbor can keep an eye on things for half an hour while you clear your head.
+See if a neighbor can keep an eye on things for half an hour while take a break.
 Look into community resources and see what sort of help is available.

-Prioritize.
-As a caregiver, you'll have more things to do in a day than you have time to do.
-So focus on the essentials and let the less important stuff go.
-The world won't end if you put off cleaning out the shed for a few months or if you skip hosting the New Year's party this year.
+Focus on what’s most important.
+You may sometimes feel like you have more things to do in a day than you have time for.
+So concentrate on what you have to get done and let the rest go.
+The world won't end if you put off cleaning out the shed for a few months or if you skip having the New Year's party this year.

 Consider taking a leave from work.
-For many caregivers, taking time off work is not an option financially.
+Time off from your job may not be an option financially.
 But remember that the federal Family and Medical Leave Act allows you to take up to 12 weeks of unpaid leave to care for a sick relative.